anko/txm/readme.markdown

 <!-- !test in use library -->

-    // In our case, requiring the main file just runs the program require('txm')
+    require('txm')

+Note that because this module isn't really a library, requiring it just runs the program...

 <!-- !test out use library -->